Historical Football Kits

 Background

-In May 1886, Glencairn FC (named after Johm Glencairn Carter Hamilton of Dalzell no less) and Alpha FC (the works team from the Alpha Steam Crane & Engine Works) merged to form Motherwell FC.
-Very soon they were the town's most powerful team and in 1891 they joined the Scottish Federation, one of the new leagues that sprang up in imitation of the Scottish Football League, formed the year before.
-In 1893 Motherwell turned professional and helped form the new Scottish Second Division.
-They became known as "The Steelmen," reflecting the town's association with heavy industry.
+Very soon Motherwell were the town's most powerful team and in 1891 they joined the Scottish Federation, one of the new leagues that sprang up in imitation of the Scottish Football League, formed the year before.
+In 1893 Motherwell turned professional, changing to maroon shirts and "satin knickerbockers," almost certainly a fanciful description invented to add a certain distinction to the occasion.
+The maroon was replaced fairly quickly with "light blue".

 Between 1926 and 1934, Motherwell regularly finished in the top three and in 1932, they won the First Division championship with five points to spare over Rangers.
 They also reached the Scottish Cup final in 1931, 1933 and 1939 but were beaten on each occasion.
 Their first cup success came in 1950 when they beat Hibernian in the League Cup final and two years later they beat Dundee 4-0 to win the Scottish Cup.

-The club dropped briefly into Division "B" (the second tier) in 1953 but returned the following season as champions.
-History repeated itself in 1968 and 1969 and when the Premier Division was formed in 1975, they just scraped in by virtue of finishing tenth in the old First Division.
-Between 1979 and 1985 they endured two more spells in the First Division (second level) and in 1991 they won the Scottish FA Cup for the second time.
+In 1991 Motherwell won the Scottish FA Cup for the second time.
 In an effort to win further honours, highly paid stars were recruited but runners-up position in the Premier Division in 1995 was the best that could be achieved.
 Attendances continued to disappoint and in 2002 the club was placed in administration.
 The following season, Motherwell finished bottom and should have been relegated but they were reprieved because the stadium of First Division champions Falkirk did not meet Premier Division standards.

-Now run on more stringent financial principles, Motherwell have relied on home grown talent in recent years to hold on to their place in Scotland's top division.
+motherwell 125th anniversary crest 2011-12Now run on more stringent financial principles, Motherwell have relied on home grown talent in recent years to hold on to their place in Scotland's top division.

 On 29 December 2007, Motherwell's captain, "Uncle Phil" O'Donnell suffered a heart attack and died on the pitch in the game against Dundee United.
-As a tribute, the first team played out the rest of the season in shirts embriodered with his signature.
+As a tribute, the first team played out the rest of the season in shirts embroidered with his signature.

 Sources